|

 satisfy the palate while modern restaurants satisfy the

+pleasure of life.
 It has everything a tourist looks for: gentle winds, soft

 sands, inviting waters, historic churches, and majestic forts.